losttech/BillionSongs/README.md

 `dotnet train --include *.csv --column Lyrics path/to/lyrics/folder` (change the `column` parameter to the name of the lyrics column in you dataset)

+> NOTE: dev instance was trained with `train -i "*.csv" --column=Lyrics Downloads\every-song-you-have-heard-almost -r Lyrics --checkpoint=fresh --save-every=100 -n 3`.
+> If training from IDE, set working directory to GPT-2
+> (which should contain `models` subfolder downloaded previously).

 # What is it, and how does it work?

 This is a deep learning-powered song lyrics generator, based on